jccharr/page/index.md

 The following softwares are required to run the simulator :
   <ul>
     <li> <span style="font-weight: bold">Operating System:</span> The simulator has been tested on systems running OS X or linux operating systems.
 The simulator was not tested on the windows operating system but it should work with some tweaking. </li>
-    <li> <span style="font-weight: bold">Git:</span> The git software is required to clone the source code from github but the it can also be downloaded as an archive without git, see next paragraph.</li>
+    <li> <span style="font-weight: bold">Git:</span> The git software (available per default on linux based systems) is required to clone the source code from github but it can also be downloaded as an archive without git, see next paragraph.</li>
     <li> <span style="font-weight: bold">Java Development Kit (JDK):</span> To compile the source code and run the simulator a recent JDK must be installed on the machine.</li>
+    <li> <span style="font-weight: bold">Java make:</span> The make utility (available per default on linux based systems) is used to compile le source files of the simulator.
+However, the shell commands found in the Makefile can be used to compile the code without this utility.</li>
   </ul>
 </p>